poslovnimediji/hugo-template/README.md

 3. Under Branch deploys select Let me add individual branches and add `develop`
 4. push some code to `develop` branch and see it on https://develop--YOUR-SITE-NAME.netlify.app

+## Configure Github Actions

+You will need to add NETLIFY_TOKEN secret to GitHub repository settings.
+Follow these steps:

+1. On <https://app.netlify.com/user/applications#personal-access-tokens>, add new access token and copy the generated string.
+2. On your repo's github page, go to settings -> secrets and add new secret.
+Name it `NETLIFY_TOKEN` and paste the string.

 ## Add Neltify CMS

 In Netlify app under your site: